Default Font Size Icon

 About

-Officially established in 2024, the Collaborative Oversight Forum brings together ambassadors who represent employees across various classifications within our college - including faculty (both full-time and adjunct), exempt, and classified.
+Officially established in 2024, the Collaborative Oversight Forum brings together ambassadors who represent employees across various classifications within our college - including faculty (both full-time and part-time), exempt, and classified.
 Together, the forum supports meaningful collaboration on projects and initiatives that promote a more inclusive, transparent, and equitable decision-making process.

 Meet the Team